RhettRautsaw/PreMiEr_PacBio_tutorial/TaxonomicProfiling_Pipeline/README.md

 ## Download Example Data (optional)
 Finally, we need some data to analyze.

 If you don't have your own data, then you can use one of [PacBio's Example Datasets](https://www.pacb.com/connect/datasets/).
-I have pre-downloaded and created a small metagenome dataset from two cultured bacterial samples and converted the dataset to fasta format - no downloaded needed for this tutorial.
+I have pre-downloaded and created a small metagenome dataset from two cultured bacterial samples and converted the dataset to fasta format - **no downloaded needed for this tutorial.**

 Small metagenome dataset:
 ```
-/data/premier_workshop/pacbio_mag_resources/small_metagenome.fasta
+ls /data/premier_workshop/pacbio_mag_resources/small_metagenome.fasta
 ```

 <details>
 <summary> Optional details for downloading/creating small metagenome dataset</summary>

+> ⚠️**DO NOT RUN FOR TUTORIAL**⚠️<br>
+> Downloading the reference databases is **NOT REQUIRED** for this tutorial. <br>
+> The data is already available at `/data/premier_workshop/pacbio_mag_resources/sourmash-db`

 ```
 # Download pbtk